TejasRGitHub/Log-Analysis-MapReduce/README.md

 For e.g. key=22:45:18.000,ERROR & value=[3] from the reducer stage
 Output from Mapper 2 is key=[3] value=22:45:18.000,ERROR

-This is made so that the `DecreasingComparator` can be used to sort the keys in decreasing order
+This is made so that the `DescendingOrderComparator` can be used to sort the keys in Descending order

 #### Task 3 -